Configurations of points and topology of real line arrangements: Topology of line arrangements: Zariski pairs

 \end{propo}

-\begin{proof} The combinatorics can be easily computed using the coordinate of the vertices and surrounding-points previously given.
+\begin{proof} The combinatorics can be computed using the coordinates of the vertices and surrounding-points.
 Let us prove that $\V$ is stabilized by any automorphism of the combinatorics.
-The points of $\V$ are the only one contained in $5$ different alignments (the surrounding points are contained in exactly 3 alignments).
-By definition, the automorphisms of the combinatorics respect the collinearity, then they fix globally the vertices, and we obtain that the configuration $\C_{\alpha,\beta}$ is stable for $\alpha,\beta\in\set{-1,1}$. \end{proof}
+The points of $\V$ are the only ones contained in five different 3-point lines (since any surrounding point is contained in exactly three 3-point lines).
+By definition, the automorphisms of the combinatorics respect the collinearity, thus they fix globally the vertices, and we obtain that the configuration $\C_{\alpha,\beta}$ is stable for any $\alpha,\beta\in\set{-1,1}$. \end{proof}